jorgschonau/jorgschonau.github.io/methodology.md

 | debt          | -1            |
 | afraid        | -1            |

-That's more like it: 8x negative vs 1x positive, so a total score of -7, which does match with the atmosphere of doom & gloom Dostojewski builds up so masterfully right from the start.
+That's more like it: 8x negative vs 1x positive, so a total score of -7, which does match with the atmosphere of doom & gloom Dostojewski builds up so masterfully right from the first page onwards.

 As you might already suspect, sentiment analysis is far from being perfect and the word-by-word approach is indeed somewhat crude.
 As with any automatic analysis of language, there are bound to be errors in the results.
 It also can't tell you why a writer is feeling a certain way and it also fails to pick up irony, humour etc. Another big problem of the dictionary based, word-by-word evaluation is that it fails to consider negations.
 So a sentence like "I am having a great day" would receive the same score as "I am __not__ having a great day".
 The sentence-based SentimentR package can capture simple negations like that, but would still fail to detect the meaning of a sentence like "I am __far from__ having a great day".